djessich/lambda4j/README.md

 ## Documentation

-The documentation is coming soon on the projects website.
+The documentation with examples is coming soon on the projects website.
+However, API Documentation is already published (see below under *Links* section).

 ## Other